NoriFe/NoriFe/README.md

 ## 🚀 About Me

-- 💼 Currently working as a freelance helping here and there.
+- 💼 Currently Looking for a job.
 - 🌱 I'm constantly learning and exploring new technologies.
 - 🤝 Open to collaboration on projects.
 - 📫 You can reach me at norbert.fe.dev@gmail.com